p2k3m/Vertica-Database/README.md

 `VERTICA_HOST` manually.
 Environment variables `DB_HOST`/`VERTICA_HOST` and `DB_PORT`/`VERTICA_PORT` still override the defaults when provided.

+### Troubleshooting connectivity from CI sandboxes

+Some ephemeral CI environments (including the one used for the provided integration tests) block outbound traffic to arbitrary public IPs.
+When that happens, the Python smoke test will fail with a `vertica_python.errors.ConnectionError` and an underlying socket error such as `[Errno 101] Network is unreachable`.
+This is an infrastructure restriction of the sandbox, not a Vertica or Terraform misconfiguration—the deployed instance already allows ingress on port `5433` from the configured CIDR(s).

+To validate connectivity:

+1. Run the test from a workstation or runner that has outbound access to the instance's public IP.
+2. Alternatively, adjust your allow-list/VPC rules so that the environment executing the test can reach the host on port `5433`.

+No repository changes are necessary once network access is available.

 ## Recreate or destroy

 - **Recreate:** Re-run the apply workflow with `recreate` set to `true`.
 This performs `terraform destroy` before a fresh apply, guaranteeing a clean instance.